It’s time to build these moves into your routine, if you haven’t done so.

 BIKRAM HALF MOON

-Works core, butt, hips, thighs, deltoids, trapezius and chest
+Works abs, butt, hips, thighs, deltoids, trapezius and chest

-Why do it Strike this pose for a more flexible spine, and to alleviate back pain, stiff shoulders as well as scoliosis (spinal deformity).
-What’s more, it tones common problem areas like the stomach, butt and thighs.
+Why do it Strike this pose for a more flexible spine, and to alleviate back pain, stiff shoulders and torso as well as scoliosis (spinal deformity).
+It requires you to activate the abs, butt and thighs as well.

 How often Every day